2022–23 Horizon League men's basketball season: Horizon League tournament

 The conference tournament will be played from February 28 to March 6, 2023.
 The first round and quarterfinals are hosted at campus sites, while the semifinals and finals are held at Indiana Farmers Coliseum in Indianapolis, Indiana.
 Teams are seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.
 The top five teams receive a bye to the quarterfinals and the bracket is re-seeded after every round.

 NCAA Tournament

 The conference champion receives an automatic bid to the 2023 NCAA Division I men's basketball tournament.

 National Invitation Tournament

 Youngstown State received an automatic bid to the 2023 National Invitation Tournament as the team with the best regular season record who failed to win the conference tournament.

 College Basketball Invitational

-Both Cleveland State and Milwaukee accepted bids to the 2023 College Basketball Invitational after both teams finished as runner-up and semifinalists in the conference tournament, respectively.
+Both Cleveland State and Milwaukee accepted bids to the 2023 College Basketball Invitational after finishes as runner-up and semifinalists in the conference tournament, respectively.